truenas/documentation/static/includes/TNHardwareGuide.md

 The shortest path for introducing flash storage into the mainstream market was for vendors to use standard SATA/SAS hard disk interfaces and form factors that emulate standard hard disks without moving parts.
 For this reason, flash storage Solid State Disks (SSDs) have SATA interfaces and are the size of 2.5" laptop hard disks, allowing using them as drop-in replacements for traditional hard disks.
-Flash storage SSDs can replace HDDs for primary storage on a TrueNAS system, resulting in a faster, albiet smaller or more expensive storage solution.
+Flash storage SSDs can replace HDDs for primary storage on a TrueNAS system, resulting in a faster, albeit smaller or more expensive storage solution.
 If you plan to go all-flash, buy the highest-quality flash storage SSDs your budget allows, focusing on power, safety, and write endurance that matches your expected write workload.
 {{< /expand >}}